Blogs are the bread and butter of orthodox

 You probably know you should have multiple articles for each major topic category ready to

-shouldn't dilly-dally, even if it means publishing at a faster rate than you intend to
+shouldn't dilly-dally, even if it means publishing at a faster rate than you intend to later.

-publish later.
-Why?
 Because a lot of blog content is not truly evergreen.
-Information gets
+Information gets out of date quickly,

-out of date quickly, and so do references.
+and so do references.
 So don't be molasses.

 You need to be thinking about now what happens if someone important to the blog leaves